TomerRonen34/mixed-resolution-vit/README.md

 We provide 3 different Quadtree implementations. \
 This notebook shows that they produce identical results, and compares runtime.

+* **04_reverse_quadtree.ipynb** \
+Usage example for Quadtree reversal (not featured in the paper).
+This operation turns the results of the Quadtree algorithm into a full-size feature volume, effectively replicating the token embedding of each Quadtree token to match its original patch size. \
+This can be useful when you want to apply Quadtree-style processing (e.g. with a mixed-resolution ViT or an MLP) followed by a more standard model (like a CNN).

 ## Patch scorers
 We provide implementations for several patch scorers: